 Practical Frameworks and Policies for Responsible Use

 Teams should adopt a lightweight, repeatable governance approach that treats AI as a teammate—not an oracle.
-Start with a simple operational checklist that enforces guardrails, assigns clear roles, and embeds review cadence into existing content workflows.
+Begin with a simple checklist that sets standards, assigns clear roles, and integrates review processes into current content workflows.
 This keeps creators fast while ensuring quality, compliance, and measurable improvement.

 Common Misconceptions and Myth-Busting